Treatment with Botulinum toxin

 What is Botulinum toxin?

-Botulinum toxin often referred to by its shortened name “Botox®” is a drug which causes muscles to relax.
-It is naturally produced by a type of bacteria called Clostridium botulinum.
-It is now manufactured for use as an established treatment for a number of medical conditions.
+Botulinum toxin is a drug which causes muscles to relax.
+It is naturally produced by a bacterium called Clostridium Botulinum.
+More commonly known by the brand name “Botox®”, it is now manufactured for use as a medical treatment for a number of neuromuscular conditions.

 How does Botulinum toxin work?